 Rodney Wynkoop has served as conductor and artistic director of the Choral Society of Durham since 1986.
 He is Director of University Choral Music, Professor of the Practice of Music, and conductor of the Duke University Chorale at Duke University, and served as the Director of Chapel Music and conductor of the Duke Chapel Choir from 1989 to 2018.

 Dr. Wynkoop’s work as conductor of the Choral Society of Durham, the Duke University Chorale and Duke Chapel Choir, and the Vocal Arts Ensemble of Durham (an elite chamber choir that he founded in 1996) has earned him critical acclaim for artistic excellence and innovative programming.
 He has been honored for his artistic contributions by Triangle-area newspapers, including the Independent Weekly, the News & Observer.
 He has led both the Choral Society and the Vocal Arts Ensemble in invited appearances at the convention of the Southern Division of the American Choral Directors Association (ACDA) and Vocal Arts Ensemble at the ACDA national convention in February 2005, in Los Angeles.
 In 2000, he was honored by the Durham Arts Council with the James L. Nicholson award for his contributions in promoting the careers of local singers and composers.
 In 2002, he received the Lara Hoggard Award for Distinguished Service in Choral Music in North Carolina, presented by the North Carolina ACDA.

 Workshops and Tours

 Dr. Wynkoop has directed conducting workshops across the state, including the Summer Organ Institute in Winston-Salem.
 Abroad, he served as resident guest conductor of a professional civic chorus in Belo Horizonte, Brazil, twice toured Russia with the Triangle Russian Choral Exchange, and made several tours with the Duke Chorale and Duke Chapel Choir, performing in Vienna, Eastern Europe, Italy, Spain, Mexico, Great Britain, and China.
-He conducted singers from all his choirs in a 2006 Carnegie Hall performance of Vaughan Williams’s Dona Nobis Pacem and in a 2009 performance of Dona Nobis Pacem and Haydn’s Mass in Time of War as part of the International Haydn Festival in Vienna, Austria.
+He conducted singers from all his choirs in a 2006 Carnegie Hall performance of Vaughan Williams’s Dona Nobis Pacem, in a 2009 performance of Dona Nobis Pacem and Haydn’s Mass in Time of War as part of the International Haydn Festival in Vienna, Austria and in a 2017 Carnegie Hall performance of Haydn’s Mass in Time of War.

 Premieres and Recordings